Doctor of Marriage & Family Therapy

 The Doctor of Marriage and Family Therapy (DMFT) Program at Chaminade University of Honolulu is committed to fostering an inclusive, respectful, and safe learning environment for all students, faculty, staff, and community members.
 In alignment with Chaminade University’s broader Nondiscrimination/Anti-harassment Policy and Grievance Procedures, the DMFT Program affirms that discrimination, harassment, sexual misconduct, and any form of physical or psychological abuse will not be tolerated.

-Chaminade University does not discriminate on the basis of race, color, national origin, religion, sex, age, disability (mental or physical), genetic information, pregnancy or pregnancy-related conditions, gender identity or expression, sexual orientation, ancestry, marital or parenting status, arrest or court record status, National Guard participation, victim of domestic or sexual violence status, breastfeeding, or any other protected status.
+Chaminade University does not discriminate on the basis of race, color, ethnicity, national origin, ancestry, religion or religious/spiritual affiliation, sex, gender, gender identity or expression, sexual orientation, age, disability (mental or physical), health status, genetic information, socioeconomic status, pregnancy or pregnancy-related conditions, marital or parenting status, arrest or court record status, National Guard participation, victim of domestic or sexual violence status, breastfeeding, or any other status protected by applicable local, state, or federal law.

 Diversity & Inclusion